Privacy Policy

 Toll-free Telephone Number: 866-438-2860

-FRS will retain your personal data until we determine the information is no longer needed, or as otherwise required by law.
+FRS will retain your personal data until we determine the information is no longer needed to fulfill the business or legal purposes described in this Privacy Notice, or as otherwise required for legal compliance purposes.
+Aggregated information may be maintained indefinitely as it does not directly or indirectly reveal your identity.

 FRS has implemented physical, electronic, and procedural security safeguards to protect against the unauthorized release of or access to personal information.
 We employ internal and external system safeguards designed to protect confidentiality and security of personal information.